bitnami/containers/bitnami/nginx/README.md

 # Testing

 This image is tested for expected runtime behavior, using the [Bats](https://github.com/sstephenson/bats) testing framework.
 You can run the tests on your machine using the `bats` command.

 ```
 bats test.sh
 ```

-# Changelog
+# Notable Changes

+## 1.10.0-r0

+- All volumes have been merged at `/bitnami/nginx`.
+Now you only need to mount a single volume at `/bitnami/nginx` for persistence.
+- The logs are always sent to the `stdout` and are no longer collected in the volume.

 ## 1.8.0-4-r01 (2015-10-05)